 Greater equality of opportunity in the education sector

-What is new about the learning platform is that pupils in the 3rd and 4th primary classes can already access it.
+What is new about the learning platform is that students in the 3rd and 4th primary grades can already access it.
 For them, access to the platform is free of charge: Interested parents and curious children can simply register on the website via email and thereby gain access to all those explanatory videos, summaries and exercises that are tailored to the math, German and French lessons of their primary level.

-In this way, the founders of the company want to ensure greater equality of opportunity in the education sector.
-Christian Marty, CEO of Schlaufux, stresses that it is important for the tutoring market to offer affordable services: "Otherwise, only wealthy families will be able to afford tutoring.
+In this way, the company's founders want to ensure greater equality of opportunity in the education sector.
+Christian Marty, CEO of Schlaufux, emphasizes that it is important to have a reasonably priced offer in the tutoring market: "Otherwise, only wealthy families can afford tutoring."
 A subscription to Schlaufux costs nothing at all for the little ones, and 49 francs per month for students in 5th grade and above.
-"A month of Schlaufux," says Marty, "costs about the same as an hour of tutoring."
+"So one month of Schlaufux," Marty says, "costs about the same as one hour of tutoring."

 The e-learning platform draws attention to its offering in various ways.
 In addition to online advertising, the offer can also be seen on public transport or on mobile posters on bicycles, which are placed in six different cities at locations where students and their parents spend time.